noun tele·mar·ket·ing ˌte-lə-ˈmär-kə-tiŋ

 - Exude confidence.
 A professional telemarketer communicates with a tone of authority and expertise that helps put prospects and customers at ease.
 If you are sufficiently prepared, then you should be able to hold a great conversation about the reason for your call and your firm with confidence.

-- Improve your communications skills.
+- Improve your communication skills.
 Speak in a conversational and succinct style, but don’t interrupt.
 Memorize your script and deliver it slow, authoritatively and clearly enough that prospects or customers can easily understand you.
 Do not mutter.
 You’re not interrogating a criminal so don’t sound like Joe Friday; ask open-ended questions and probe for what their needs are.
 If you’re doing 20% of the talking, then you’ll be able to understand if your firm can help this potential client.
 The prospects should be doing 80% of the talking during your initial discovery call.

 - Be understanding of the people you are calling.
 Remember you’re an intrusion to them until they know what you have may be of help.
 Always introduce yourself and explain the reason for your call as soon as possible and upfront during the conversation.
 Always be listening and take notes to responses as you go through your questions and conversation.

 - Find the right balance between saying too much and not saying enough.
 Just a gentle reminder not having the ability to see facial expressions and read body language isn’t on your side.
 The dead air syndrome during a phone conversation can be painful.
 On the other hand, one can scare a potential customer away by saying too much, too fast.
-Don’t fall into that presentation mode about touting everything you do and have since you have no idea what the prospects needs are.
+Don’t fall into that presentation mode about touting everything you do and have since you have no idea what the prospects’ needs are.
 Don’t misunderstand it’s okay to answer prospects questions and share what your firm does.
 But turn the questioning around quickly once they’re satisfied with what it is they might ask and attempt to ask them what is they want to accomplish so you can present the appropriate products and services to them.
 And whatever you do try to omit “ums” and “ahs” during the conversation at all costs.

 - Be positive.
 Has anyone ever shared with you that life is a lot easier if you maintain a positive mental attitude.
 Remember that some (or many) of the people you call are not expecting your call.
 Moreover, they may not be interested to speak with you.
 It’s common for any telemarketer to be rejected by several potential customers before reaching a party that’s interested to just listen.
-Learn not to take rejection personally, but rather handle it as opportunity to develop your telemarketing skills.
+Learn not to take rejection personally, but rather handle it as an opportunity to develop your telemarketing skills.
 I always like to compare the “no’s” to the “yes’s”.
 And we all will agree that we hear “no” more than “yes”.
 And for every “no” you get you’re that much closer to a “yes”.

 - Be strong.
 Some say telemarketing is a numbers game, and it takes time and persistence to develop good telemarketing skills.
 To a point that’s correct.
 Commit to making a certain number of dials each hour, day and month.
 See those calls through and be accountable of your talk time and breaks.
 Don’t beat yourself up for poor performance.
 Calling different types and sizes of businesses can yield different results.
-Know your industries metrics and be realistic when setting goals that involve leads, appointments and sales.
+Know your industry metrics and be realistic when setting goals that involve leads, appointments and sales.

 - Know when to move on.
 Most telemarketers have been in a position when it is time to move on to the next call, but may have overstayed their welcome.
 Tenacity is a good quality to have in certain situations, but too much of it will come off unprofessional.
 If a prospect is not interested in what you have to offer after attempting to overcome the objection, then politely end the call and move on to the next one.

 - Exude empathy.
 Empathy is the capacity to understand or feel what another human being is experiencing, to have the capacity to place oneself in another person’s position.
-In the world of sales and telemarketing you may want to go into the “feel, felt found” mode.
+In the world of sales and telemarketing, you may want to go into the “feel, felt found” mode.
 “I understand how you feel and most of my successful clients felt the same way that you do before they started working with us.
 They found dealing with our firm has saved them both time and money.”

 - Show leadership.
 Leadership skills are very important with any telemarketing work.
 People look for leaders, and you would do well to study successful leaders and come to terms with how they do lead.
 It’s about knowing what you want and, knowing how to get there.